zenml-io/zenml/docs/book/stack_components/artifact_store.md

 ---
-description: Setting up the store for your artifacts
+description: Setting up the storage for your artifacts
 ---

-# Artifact Store

 In ZenML, the inputs and outputs which go through any step is treated as an artifact and as its name suggests, an `ArtifactStore` is a place where these